 - Osada x 1 - currently testing it - haven't arrived at any firm opinion yet.

-In addition I've built a nextcloud server, matrix synapse, an xmpp server and a mumble server, as well as self-hosting all of my email accounts.
+In addition I've built a nextcloud server and an xmpp server, as well as self-hosting all of my email accounts.

 Why bother doing any of this, when most of these services are already provided by Google, Facebook or Twitter?